Vtg Stencils US No. 72

 Font Package - all 4 fonts

 When we call a thing vintage – after 30, 40, or 50 years?
-I'm not quite sure in this case.
-I don't know the exact date of the first use.
-But I have seen many samples indicating a usage beginning in the middle of the 1970s.
+We don't know the exact date of the first use.
+But we have seen many samples indicating a usage beginning in the middle of the 1970s.
+However, there are also a few examples of similar stencil letters that existed around 1920.
 Before this date, a more squarish and wider sans-serif design was used.
-However, there are also a few examples of similar stencil letters that existed around 1920.

-In addition to various stencil cutting machines (MARSH, DIAGRAPH-BRADLEY, or IDEAL), which have different designs too, the interlocking stencil kits are part of the NATO or National Stock Number (NSN) system.
+In addition to various stencil cutting machines type designs (MARSH, DIAGRAPH-BRADLEY, or IDEAL), which have different designs too, the interlocking stencil kits are part of the NATO or National Stock Number (NSN) system.
 So these kits are widely used by the U.S. Army till today.
-You can buy these stencils in DIY superstores in the United States or on eBay.
+You can buy these stencils in DIY superstores in the United States, on army shops or on eBay.

-Please note that I had to alter many aspects of the original design.
+Please note that we had to alter some aspects of the original design.
 For example the different stem widths, the uneven bridges or the original monospaced look and feel.
-I preferred to make my font to look good in text setting and I'm sure to have distilled the best out of the design to make the best fonts available on the market.
+We preferred to make my font look good in a headline setting, and distilled the best of the design to create the best stencil fonts available.